Dr. Ofer Miller

 Can we track after occluded objects in linear complexity ?

-Yes !! , but for linear complexity Graph based theory algorithm is required
+Yes !! , but for linear complexity, a graph based theory algorithm is required

-If we understand how AI was really built we can tailor it much much better
+If we understand how AI was really built, we can leverage its intelligent way way further than we can "think" !

 Lets start with understanding of what is The K-means algorithm: so its an unsupervised machine learning algorithm used to group data points into k clusters based on their similarity, with each data point assigned to the cluster with the nearest centroid (cluster center).
 It works by iteratively assigning data points to clusters and then updating the centroids to the mean of the assigned points, repeating the process until no data points change cluster membership.
 K-means is useful for applications like customer segmentation and image analysis but requires the number of clusters (k) to be specified beforehand and is best at finding spherical clusters.